The advertisements above are Google-sponsored.

 Oak was a member of the Chicago area club, and had a LOT of input into the various manuals published by the club (CHITECH).
 Oak essentially wrote the Electrics Manual on Airheads.
 It was, and remains, the BEST such available.
 It is called the Chitech BMW Electric School Manual.
 I think the first edition was in 1976.
 It is still available from Chitech.
 I wrote a critique, resulting in corrections to that manual (doubt ever incorporated though), and that critique, and how to purchase the manual, is here: https://bmwmotorcycletech.info/chitechelmnl.htm

 Oak was made an official Friend of the Marque by BMW, a very prestigious award.
-In MY opinion, there have been a few who received that honor who probably did not deserve it, but Oak certainly did.
+In MY opinion, there have been a few people who received that honor who probably did not deserve it, but Oak certainly did.

 Oak will live on, certainly in my memories.